tsamaya/aws-lambda-opencage-geocoder/README.md

 Isn't it great ?

-As we disabled the test when running in CI you can imagine we will create test for CI mocking the OpenCage real API request.
+As we disabled the tests, when running in CI, you can imagine we will create tests for CI, mocking the OpenCage real API requests.

     $ touch __mocks__/opencage-api-client.js